Mo3he/Axis_Cam_Tailscale/README.md

 ![Total Downloads](https://img.shields.io/github/downloads/Mo3he/Axis_Cam_Tailscale/total?style=flat&label=Downloads&color=blue)
 [![Sponsor](https://img.shields.io/badge/sponsor-%E2%9D%A4-lightgrey?logo=github)](https://github.com/sponsors/Mo3he)

 > **Disclaimer:** This is an independent, community-developed ACAP package and is not an official Axis Communications product.
-It was developed entirely on personal time and is not affiliated with, endorsed by, or supported by Axis Communications AB.
+It is not affiliated with, endorsed by, or supported by Axis Communications AB.
 Use it at your own risk.
 For official Axis software, visit axis.com

 > **Tailscale Notice:** Tailscale is a product of Tailscale Inc. This package independently redistributes the Tailscale binaries under the [BSD 3-Clause License](LICENSE) and is not affiliated with, endorsed by, or supported by Tailscale Inc. For the official Tailscale client, visit [tailscale.com](https://tailscale.com).
 ---